developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/dominjectionandroid/index.md

 <img alt="" style="height:350px" src="sap2.png"/>
 <br>

-Once identified, copy the "outerXML" of the element and paste it into the 'pagecontent tag to allow the EB app identify the desired element for injection:
+Once identified, copy the "outerXML" of the element and paste it into the 'pagecontent' tag to allow the EB app identify the desired element for injection:

 	<script type='text/javascript' src='file://%INSTALLDIR%/previous.js' pagecontent='<input type="hidden" name="sap-system-login-oninputprocessing" value="onProceed">' pages='*' />